thebravoman/software_engineering_2013/class33_homework/21/README.txt

   Task1 - Weekly update of the database.
 (Martin)

-  Task2 - Button for instant update of the information for a concreet serie.
+  Task2 - Button for instant update of the information for a concrete serie.
 (Martin)

 ----------------------------------------------------------------------------------------------------------
 Title: Comments